Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Introduction

 where $\kst_{S}$ is the global Sobolev constant on $(M,g)$.
 The lower bound is optimal, while the upper bound sharpens as $p\to 1^+$.
 As a consequence, in this generality $\ma_{\iso}$ can at least be recovered as the limit of its $p$-capacitary versions as $p \to 1^+$.

-In conclusion, we propose an alternative proof of the Riemannian Penrose Inequality in the sharp asymptotic regime given in \cite{benatti_isoperimetricriemannianpenroseinequality_2022}, that is for $\CS^1_\tau$-Asymptotically Flat Riemannian $3$-manifolds, with $\tau > 1/2$.
-In this previous work, we exploited the better asymptotic behaviour of harmonic functions and the monotonicity of the $2$-Hawking mass discovered in \cite{agostiniani_greenfunctionproofpositive_2021} to improve the original argument by Huisken and Ilmanen \cite{huisken_inversemeancurvatureflow_2001} based on the IMCF, as far as the asymptotic analysis at infinity is concerned.
+In concluding the paper, we propose an alternative proof of the Riemannian Penrose inequality in the sharp asymptotic regime given in~\cite{benatti_isoperimetricriemannianpenroseinequality_2022}, that is for $\CS^1_\tau$-asymptotically flat Riemannian $3$-manifolds, with $\tau > 1/2$.
+In this previous work, we exploited the better asymptotic behaviour of harmonic functions and the monotonicity of the $2$-Hawking mass discovered in~\cite{agostiniani_greenfunctionproofpositive_2021} to improve the original argument by Huisken and Ilmanen~\cite{huisken_inversemeancurvatureflow_2001} based on the IMCF, as far as the asymptotic analysis at infinity is concerned.

-Replacing the IMCF with the level sets flow of the solutions $w_p$ to \cref{eq:pb-intro}, we obtain a nonsharp family of $p$-Penrose Inequalities in terms of the $p$-capacity of the horizon.
-These then provide the optimal and classical Riemannian Penrose Inequality in the limit as $p \to 1^+$.
-Recalling that a minimal boundary $\partial M$ is outermost if no other closed minimal surface homologous to $\partial M$ is contained in $M$, we can now state the last main result of the paper. \begin{theorem} Let $(M,g)$ be a complete $\CS^{1}_{\tau}$-Asymptotically Flat Riemannian $3$-manifold, $\tau >1/2$, with nonnegative scalar curvature and smooth, compact, minimal, connected and outermost boundary.
-Then,
+Replacing the IMCF with the level sets flow of the solutions $w_p$ to~\eqref{eq:pb-intro}, we obtain a nonsharp family of $p$-Penrose Inequalities in terms of the $p$-capacity of the horizon.
+These then provide the optimal and classical Riemannian Penrose inequality in the limit as $p \to 1^+$.
+We recall that a minimal boundary $\partial M$ is outermost if no other closed minimal surface homologous to~$\partial M$ is contained in $M$.
+Moreover, we understand that, in case such boundary is empty, then no minimal closed hypersurfaces exists in $(M, g)$.
+We can now state the last main result of the paper. \begin{Theorem} Let $(M,g)$ be a $\CS^1_\tau$-asymptotically flat Riemannian $3$-manifold, $\tau >1/2$, with nonnegative scalar curvature and with smooth, compact, minimal, connected and outermost possibly empty boundary.
+Then

 for any $1< p \leq 2$.
 Letting $p\to 1^+$, we get